Biexciton

-In condensed matter physics, biexcitons are created from two free excitons.
+In condensed matter physics, biexcitons are created from two free excitons, analogous to di-positronium in vacuum.

 Formation of biexcitons

 In quantum information and computation, it is essential to construct coherent combinations of quantum states.

 The basic quantum operations can be performed on a sequence of pairs of physically distinguishable quantum bits and, therefore, can be illustrated by a simple four-level system.

 In an optically driven system where the $| 0 1 \rangle$ and $| 1 0 \rangle$ states can be directly excited, direct excitation of the upper $| 1 1 \rangle$ level from the ground state $| 0 0 \rangle$ is usually forbidden and the most efficient alternative is coherent nondegenerate two-photon excitation, using $| 0 1 \rangle$ or $| 1 0 \rangle$ as an intermediate state.

 Observation of biexcitons

 Three possibilities of observing biexcitons exist:

 (a) excitation from the one-exciton band to the biexciton band (pump-probe experiments);

 (b) two-photon absorption of light from the ground state to the biexciton state;

 (c) luminescence from a biexciton state made up from two free excitons in a dense exciton system.